 Phoebe Borman from Chapman Rd. was on a cruise to Norway this past month.
 The number of Canada Geese this year

 If you like vodka, you’ll love “Taste the Rainbow Monday” at Hooligans.
 See how many of the six different Smirnoff flavored vodka flavors you can drink.
-Don’t forget to have a designated driver when you head home, though.
+Don’t forget to have a designated driver when you head home.

-into their gardens at their home across from the Goat on Catawba Ave.
-Most have some interesting history and blend well into their lovely yard.
+into their gardens at home across from the Goat on Catawba Ave.
+Most have some fascinating history and blend well into their lovely yard.

 study dental hygiene.